Hunts Creek Bridge Project FAQ's

 Vehicles greater than 8-tonnes will be required to utilise arterial roads that support their loads, i.e. Pennant Hills Road, Cumberland Highway, Windsor Road.

-City of Parramatta will provide more information closer to the dates for the road closure.
+City of Parramatta will provide more information closer to the dates for various road closures and changes to traffic conditions.

 What will happen to Bettington Road and Stratham Avenue?